ktafakkori/feloopy/README.md

    - `pico` variant:

       This variant installs the base package without any additional features.
-It is the same as the basic variant.
+It is the same as the core variant.
 It installs FelooPy with its common dependencies.

       ```terminal
       pip install -U feloopy[pico]